Why Sellers Should Add a Kick-Out Clause to Avoid a Contingency Nightmare

 Tami Pardee, a top agent in Los Angeles, California, is a big advocate of the kick-out clause.
 She adds one to every contract she writes, even if it’s not contingent on the sale of the buyer’s home.

 “I’ve seen situations where the seller didn’t have a kick-out clause, and then the buyer sat in escrow for six months,” she says.
-“Without the clause, the seller has no power — and there’s no way to get that buyer out.”
+“Without the clause, the seller has no power, and there’s no way to get that buyer out.”

-Typically, Pardee’s clauses give the first buyer 24, 48, or 72 hours to drop the contingency and proceed with the sale; if they can’t perform within that time, the seller can kick them out of escrow.
+Typically, Pardee’s clauses give the first buyer 24, 48, or 72 hours to drop the contingency and proceed with the sale.
+If they can’t perform within that time, the seller can kick them out of escrow.

 What happens if another offer comes in?

 If you’ve accepted an offer that is contingent on a home sale and you have added a kick-out clause, your home should be listed with a status such as “Contingent With Kickout.
 This tells other buyers that the home is still available for showings and backup offers.
-(Note that MLS listing statuses vary across the country, and your agent will know which one to use for your home and update it for you in a timely manner).

 If you receive a second offer, you have an obligation to notify the first buyer and to show proof of the offer with the names obscured.
-This correspondence usually goes through agents or attorneys, and it must be in writing — an email will suffice.
+This correspondence usually goes through agents or attorneys, and it must be in writing.
+An email will suffice.

-The notification will give the first buyer “the right of first refusal,” in which they have a certain timeframe to decide how they want to proceed.
+The notification will give the first buyer “the right of first refusal,” where they have a certain timeframe to decide how they want to proceed.
 Rather than allowing a general 24, 48, or 72 hours, you might choose to state a more specific timeframe, such as “5:00 p.m. on the third business day after notification.”
 That can help to prevent any confusion if the second offer comes in on a weekend or holiday.

 Once you have given proper notice of the second offer, the buyer has two main options:

-1. Cancel the contract and get back the earnest money deposit, at which point you are free to accept the other offer.
+- Cancel the contract and get back the earnest money deposit, at which point you are free to accept the other offer.

-2. Remove the contingency from their offer and proceed with the purchase of your home, providing proof that they have obtained financing.
+- Remove the contingency from their offer and proceed with the purchase of your home, providing proof that they have obtained financing.

 Pardee points out that if subsequent offers come in, the seller can use those as leverage to put some heat on the buyer who is already in escrow.